Public-key cryptography based on bounded quantum reference frames

 Our work appears to be of a dramatically different character when compared to other explorations of quantum-public-key protocols \cite{Got05,KKNY05,HKK08,Kak06,Nik08}: we demonstrate that the framework of bounded quantum reference frames \cite{BRST06} has application to building such protocols and proving their security.
 Thus, the framework we introduce can be seen as a public-key analogue of the framework of Bartlett et al. \cite{BRS04}.

+We stress that our work in public-key quantum cryptography strives for unconditional security, as opposed to security based on computational assumptions \cite{MvOV96}.
+In particular, our work is unrelated to the work in Ref. \cite{OTU00}, where classical public-key systems (whose security must be based on computational assumptions) are constructed that require a quantum computer for the generation of the public keys.

-The protocol we present in this paper is an identification scheme, which, like a signature scheme, is a type of authentication scheme.
-We prove that our protocol is both reusable and secure under the honest-verifier assumption (defined in the next section).
+The protocol we present in this paper is an identification scheme, which, like a digital signature scheme, is a type of authentication scheme.
+Authentication schemes are not concerned with ensuring the \emph{privacy} of information, but rather seek to ensure its \emph{integrity}.
+For example, digital signature schemes (and message authentication codes) ensure the integrity of origin of messages, whereas identification schemes ensure the integrity of origin of communication in real time \cite{MvOV96}.
+Identification protocols are said to ensure ``aliveness''---that the entity proving its identity is active at the time the protocol is executed.

+We prove that our identification protocol is both reusable and secure under the honest-verifier assumption (defined in the next section).
 Thus, we also demonstrate that secure reusable quantum-public-key authentication is possible to some extent.

 We now proceed with a description of our protocol (Section \ref{idscheme}) and the honest-verifier security proof (Section \ref{sec_security}).